AryanShah30/receipt-automation-using-aws/README.md

 ## How It Works

-1. **User Upload**: A user uploads a receipt (image or PDF) via the Streamlit interface.
+1. **User Upload**: Users upload receipts (images or PDFs) via the Streamlit UI.
-2. **Store in S3**: The file is stored in an S3 bucket under the `incoming/` directory.
+2. **Store in S3**: Files are saved to an S3 bucket under the `incoming/` path.
-3. **Trigger Lambda**: An S3 event triggers a Lambda function.
+3. **Trigger Lambda**: An S3 event triggers a Lambda function for processing.
-4. **Extract Data with Textract**: Lambda uses Amazon Textract to extract structured data like items, total, and date.
+4. **Extract with Textract**: Lambda calls Textract to extract structured data like vendor, date, and total amount.
-5. **Save to DynamoDB**: Parsed data is structured and saved to a DynamoDB table.
+5. **Store in DynamoDB**: The parsed data is cleaned and inserted into a DynamoDB table.
-6. **Email Notification**: A formatted summary is emailed to a predefined recipient using Amazon SES.
+6. **Send Email**: A summary email is sent to a predefined recipient via Amazon SES.
-7. **Frontend Display**: The Streamlit frontend can fetch and display all processed receipts along with presigned S3 URLs for direct viewing.
+7. **Frontend Display**: Users can view processed receipts in the Streamlit UI, with direct access to files via presigned S3 URLs.

 ---